Earn Over 9% Incentive from Medicare with Macralytics MIPS Reporting Services

 Cost – 30% of Final Score

-This measure evaluates how well clinicians manage resources while delivering quality outcomes.
-CMS calculates this score using Medicare claims data, without needing separate reporting.
+It evaluates how well clinicians manage healthcare resources while delivering quality outcomes.
+CMS calculates this score using Medicare claims data, so there is no need for separate reporting.
 It assesses spending patterns and cost efficiency across various episodes of care.

 Improvement Activities (IA) – 15% of Final Score